Orwell Astronomical Society (Ipswich)

 Roy Gooding

 Over the weekend Friday 19 to Monday 22 September, OASI opened Orwell park Observatory to the public for the second Open Weekend of the year.
-We had originally intended to hold the event on the previous weekend (the VERY wet one) but Martin and Judith decided to get married on the Saturday of the earlier weekend (congratulations from all at OASI!) so we postponed the event by one week.
+We had originally intended to hold the event on the previous weekend (the VERY wet one) but Martin Cook and Judith Herring arranged to get married on the Saturday of the earlier weekend (congratulations from all at OASI!) so we postponed the event by one week!

 The weather was excellent apart from Sunday night when it clouded over.
-Three clear nights out of four for an Open Weekend must he some kind of record!
 Unfortunately attendance by the public did not match the superb weather on the three good nights.
 On Friday night we hosted some 30-40 visitors.
-Things improved on Saturday night with an attendance of around 80 visitors, better than Friday night but well below our typical attendance for a Saturday night.
-On Sunday night, despite the cloudy conditions, some 30-40 visitors arrived (this is around the norm for a cloudy Sunday evening).
-Monday night was again clear and about 50 visitors attended during the evening.
-Again, this is similar to Monday evening attendance on previous Open Weekends.
+Attendance improved on Saturday night with an estimated 80 visitors, well below our typical attendance for a Saturday night.
+On Sunday night, despite the cloudy conditions, some 30-40 visitors arrived (around the usual number for a cloudy Sunday evening).
+Monday night was again clear and about 50 visitors arrived (again, similar to Monday evening attendances on previous Open Weekends).

 The Open Weekend raised approximately £70 for Society funds.